 The hydropower tax regime applies to income derived from the production of hydroelectric power in plants having an installed nominal capacity of 10,000 kVA.

 Net income from the production of hydroelectric power is taxable both at the ordinary 22% corporate tax rate and, in addition, at a 47.4% resource rent tax.
 The ordinary corporate tax is deductible in the basis for the calculation of the resource rent tax, resulting in an overall marginal tax rate of 59%.

 The resource rent is calculated per hydro power plant.
 The gross income is, with some exceptions, calculated as the annual spot market price per hour multiplied by the plant’s actual power production.
 Actual income from power sold under certain standardized long-term power purchasing agreements (PPAs) are, however, recognised for resource rent purposes.
 In addition, actual income from green certificates is included.
-Generally, expenses related to the power plant are deductible with the exception of interest costs, which are non-deductible for resource rent purposes.
+Generally, expenses related to the power plant are deductible, with the exception of interest costs, which are non-deductible for resource rent purposes.

 For resource rent purposes, investments in hydropower plants are deducted according to special rules.
 Investments made after 1 January 2021 may be fully deducted in the year in which they are made.
 Investments made before this date are depreciated according to separate rules and will give entitlement to uplift.
 Rent expenditure and depreciation related to waterfalls are never deductible.
 Waterfalls are not included when calculating uplift on investments made before 1 January 2021.

-Tax consolidation is mandatory within each hydropower producing company and is available on group level provided the conditions for group taxation are met.
-Losses (negative resource rent) on company level (eventually on group level) will be compensated by the Norwegian state.
+Tax consolidation is mandatory within each hydropower producing company and is available on a group level provided the conditions for group taxation are met.
+Losses (negative resource rent) on a company level (eventually on a group level) will be compensated by the Norwegian state.

 Shipping tonnage tax regime